 Nationally, apprentices earn on average $300,000 more over their careers than non-apprentices.

 The Hillsboro Advanced Manufacturing Apprenticeship program was created by Hillsboro School District and City of HIllsboro, in partnership with:

 The Hillsboro Advanced Manufacturing Apprenticeship is:

-Available to candidates who are at least 16 years old before their first day working for the company, a student in good standing and on track to graduate.
+Available to candidates at least 16 years old before their first day working for the company, a student in good standing, and on track to graduate.

 HOW TO APPLY

 Applications for the 2023-2024 school year will open on March 13, 2023.

 Student Applications can be accessed by clicking on this link.